-From the fanciful musings of Truman Capote to the expressionist strokes of Jackson Pollock, Sag Harbor has long been known as a melting pot of artistic creativity - a place where American masters could come to rest, confer, and inspire.
-Originally built in the late 1950s as the first resort development in Sag Harbor, Baron's Cove was quickly ingratiated into the town's colorful community as a quiet haven preferred by the period's creative elite.
+Sag Harbor has long been known as a melting pot of artistic creativity — a place where American masters could come to rest, confer, and inspire.
+Originally built in the late 1950s as the first resort development in Sag Harbor, Baron's Cove was quickly woven into the town's colorful community as a quiet haven preferred by the period's creative elite.

 In its first few decades, the hotel boasted prominent guests including John and Elaine Steinbeck, Paul Newman, Art Garfunkel, and Richard Kind.
 Local leaders, out of town guests, and regional artists — Jackson Pollock, Willem and Elaine de Kooning, Truman Capote, George Plimpton, and Kurt Vonnegut, to name just a few — regularly gathered in the restaurant and hotel.